on August 31, 2021 (last modified on May 17, 2022) • 9 minute read

 The takeaway?
 Even if you’ve high blog post views, they don’t mean anything if they aren’t encouraging people to follow your call to action.

 Vanity metrics are everywhere – be it your business social accounts, email, or blog marketing channels.
 But that doesn’t mean you ignore them altogether.
-Look at them from time to time in your analysis.
+Look at them from time to time in your analysis with a marketing dashboard software.
 However, focus on improving marketing metrics that contribute to the bottom line.
 Or, at the very least, move the needle in its favor.